naorye/web-dev-easy-src/source/_posts/2013-08-05-pages-slider-with-javascript-and-css.markdown

 ```
 Integrate with Hammer.js
 ------------------------
 Hammer.js is a JavaScript library for multi-touch gestures.
-Although we don't need multi-touch support, we want our users will be able to slide between pages by touch.
+Although we don't need multi-touch support, we want our users to be able to slide between pages by touch.
-Lets download Hammer.js jQuery plugin and initialize Hammer in the scope of the slider before calling the plugin:
+Let's download Hammer.js jQuery plugin and initialize Hammer in the scope of the slider before calling the plugin:
 ```javascript Initialize Hammer.js
     $.fn.pagesSliderTouch = function(options) {
         this.hammer();